fabien-h/macos-web-dev-setup/README.md

 This will help installing command line programs.

-Run: `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
+Run: /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)" from https://brew.sh/

-On a mac, you have ruby.

 > Don't `sudo`.
 You have the ownership of your `/usr/local` folder.